IELTS general writing task 1: letter samples, phrases and tips.

 - Inform the person of the things they will need for the trip

-Task 1 sample: Write a letter to the newspaper editor about an experience you had at a restaurant.
+- Writing task 1 sample letter : Write a letter to the newspaper editor about an experience you had at a restaurant.
 The experience can be good or bad.
 Describe your experience in detail and state whether or not you recommend others to visit the restaurant.

-Task 1 sample: A friend is considering buying a house nearby, but you have decided to leave the area due to a rise in crime.
+- Writing task 1 sample letter : A friend is considering buying a house nearby, but you have decided to leave the area due to a rise in crime.

 Write a letter to your friend advising them not to move into the neighbourhood.
 In your letter: